stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 Note that the actual size of the allocated memory may be larger than the requested length depending on how the hardware handles alignment.

-The selector and allocator are then composed into a new service that is responsible for memory allocation:
+The selector and allocator are composed into a new service that is responsible for memory allocation:

 ```java
 public class AllocationService {